The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Roy Lichtenstein's Repeated Design, a lithograph print from 1969 (signed), is estimated to be worth between £9,000 and £13,000.
-This artwork has been sold 6 times at auction since its initial sale on 30th October 2010.
-There have been no sales in the last 12 months and the hammer price has not changed in the last five years.
-The edition size of this work is limited to 100.
+The value of Roy Lichtenstein's Repeated Design (signed) is estimated to be worth between £7,000 and £10,500.
+This lithograph print, created in 1969, has an auction history of six total sales since its entry to the market on 30th October 2010.
+There have been no sales in the last 12 months or in the last five years.
+The edition size of this artwork is limited to 100.

 Meaning & Analysis